f5devcentral/f5-agility-labs-Next/docs/class2/module3/lab2.rst

 ~~~~~~~~
 Use this procedure to upgrade the software for a BIG-IP Next Standalone instance from BIG-IP Next Central Manager.

+.. note:: Currently you need to upgrade your BIG-IP instances prior to upgrading Central Manager.
+In this lab environment we are emulating that experience by upgrading the same release version, but normally you would be upgrading between release versions (i.e. 20.2.1 -> 20.3.0)

 Procedure
 ~~~~~~~~~
 #.
 Log in to BIG-IP Next Central Manager as *admin*, click the Workspace icon next to the F5 logo, and click **Infrastructure**.